Amy Schumer: Alt-Right Trolls Tank Reviews Of Her Netflix Special

 Comedian Amy Schumer is no stranger to vicious online attacks, as exemplified by the comments on her new Netflix special, The Leather Special.
 Since launching on Netflix, the stand-up special has received hundreds of misogynistic comments and low ratings, which Schumer attributed to “alt right organized trolls,” People reports.

-Schumer discussed the organized attacks against by members of the so-called alt right, which engages in racism, nazism and white nationalism, on an Instagram post.
-There she details past attacks on her work that were also laced with misogyny.
+Schumer discussed the organized attacks against her by members of the so-called alt right, which engages in racism, Nazism, and white nationalism, in an Instagram post.
+There, she details past attacks on her work that were also laced with misogyny.
 Following the release of her first book, The Girl with the Lower Back Tattoo, many online trolls also took to Reddit to organize attacks against the book.

 I am so proud of my special and grateful to all the people spreading love on line about it.
 I am the first female comic who is selling out arenas all over the world and so grateful for that.
 I am embarrassed for the "journalists" who report on trolls activities as if it's news.
 It's indicative of administration right now.
 Anyone who reported that "viewers aren't happy" with my special, it would have been cool if you did a moment of research before posting.
 The alt right organized trolls attack everything I do.
 Read the @splitsider article.
 They organize to get my ratings down.
 Meeting in sub Reddit rooms.
 They tried on my book and movies and tv show And I want to thank them.
 It makes me feel so powerful and dangerous and brave.
 It reminds me what I'm saying is effective and bring more interest to my work and their obsession with me keeps me going.
 I am only alarmed by the people printing their organized trolling as "news" this is what the current administration wants.
 So this post has nothing against the trolls.
 I thank you trolls so much.
 It fills me with hope and power to see you all furiously posting so as always accuse me of whatever lies you want.
 Call me a whale.
 Call me a thief and I will continue to rise and fight and lead.
 I know who I am.
 I am strong and beautiful and will use my voice my whole time on this earth.
 Journalists do better it's embarrassing.
 Trolls see you on the next one! ????????????